quic/aimet-model-zoo/aimet_zoo_torch/rangenet/rangeNet.md

 - Percentile was used as quantization scheme, and the value was set to 99.99
 - Bn fold and Adaround have been applied on optimized checkpoint

+---

 ## Results
-Below are the *mIoU* results of the PyTorch rangeNet++ model for the semantic kitti dataset:
+Below are the *mIoU* results of this RangeNet++ implementation on SemanticKitti:

 <table style= " width:50%">
   <tr>